The following is a portion of a longer article that can be read here.

 Needless to say, no exception is made for those who reject an election that the Church has accepted as legitimate, based upon their personal speculations of coerced resignations, irregular Conclaves, private interpretation of canon law, and the like.
 That is because the Church’s acceptance of the legitimacy of an election is an infallible act.
 If Magisterium accepts the election as legitimate, it must be definitely held as legitimate based on the infallibility of the Church.

 What Br.
-Bugnolo doesn’t understand is that just as Christ is the efficient cause that makes a man Pope by joining the form to the matter, so too is He is the efficient cause of “unmaking” a man Pope, if he abdicates, by separating the form from the matter.
+Bugnolo doesn’t understand is that just as Christ is the efficient cause that makes a man Pope by joining the form to the matter, so too is He the efficient cause of “unmaking” a man Pope, if he abdicates (by separating the form from the matter).
 Christ is not restrained by human ecclesiastical law.
-No legal technicality can prevent Christ from disjoining a man from the Papacy, especially if the Pope convinced the entire Catholic world that he was resigning, and then sat idly by as a Conclave was convened and elected a new Pope.
-All of Bugnolo’s canonical arguments presuppose that Christ is constrained by human ecclesiastical law, and every one of them, which are intended to prove that Benedict’s abdication was not accepted by Christ, are proven to be false by the “fact” (dogmatic fact) that Francis’ election was accepted by the entire Church, in the days, weeks, months that followed.
+No legal technicality can prevent Christ from disjoining a man from the Papacy, especially if the Pope in question convinced the entire Catholic world that he was resigning, and then sat idly by as a Conclave was convened and a new Pope was elected.
+All of Bugnolo’s canonical arguments presuppose that Christ is constrained by human ecclesiastical law, and every one of them, which are intended to prove that Benedict’s abdication was not accepted by Christ, are proven to be false by the “fact” (dogmatic fact) that Francis’ election was accepted by the entire Church in the days, weeks, months that followed.

 Francis is the Pope the Church deserved, and he’s the Pope the Church needed to wake up the sleeping faithful.
 And they are now awake.
-Just look at the vile reaction to the recent Pachamama scandal, and compare it to the “non-reaction” of sorts to John Paul II’s 1986 Assisi prayer meeting (where, among other things, a statue of Buddha was placed on a Catholic altar) - which was an even graver scandal and sacrilege.
+Just look at the vile reaction to the recent Pachamama scandal, and compare it to the non-reaction of sorts to John Paul II’s 1986 Assisi prayer meeting - which was an even graver scandal and sacrilege.